BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 Inside `tests/` a new directory `output` is created, which includes specific directories containing output data for the respective step of the pipeline.
 The `tests/output/reports/index.html` gives the overview over all merged reports for the test data.

 # Troubleshooting

+If you have any questions please e-mail: pigx@googlegroups.com or use the web form to ask questions https://groups.google.com/forum/#!forum/pigx/.

+If you run into any bugs, please open an issue here: https://github.com/BIMSBbioinfo/pigx_rnaseq/issues.